top of page

 3. Refraining from working while I'm sick

 While this may seem obvious, I think it's important to state that I choose to commit to my own health and healing as much as I do to that of my patients.
-Sometimes this means clearing my calendar to allow the space I need to take care of myself.
+Sometimes this means clearing my calendar to allow the space I need to take care of myself while under the weather.
 If possible, I will continue to offer telemedicine appointments to those patients currently taking a herbal protocol that requires an updated prescription.

 bottom of page